Algebra I:

 Math Analysis:

-- The student will continue the study of advanced algebra and trigonometry concepts, but at a slower pace than Pre-calculus.
+- This individual course focuses on the study of advanced algebra and trigonometry concepts, but at a slower pace than Pre-Calculus.
 The teacher may use a variety of materials to review previous material and introduce the pre-calculus elements.
+Pre-requisite: Algebra ll

 Pre-Algebra: